-While the road out of Patagonia is good gravel because of the many ranches in the area, it deteriorates the farther you move southward and a high clearance vehicle is recommended.
+While the road out of Patagonia is good gravel because of the many ranches in the area, it deteriorates the farther you move southward, and a high clearance vehicle is recommended.

-Heading to the first ghost town along this path, Harshaw, you will turn off State Route 82 in Patagonia onto Taylor Avenue, travel one block and turn east onto Harshaw Road.
+Heading to the first ghost town along this path, Harshaw, you will turn off State Route 82 in Patagonia onto Taylor Avenue, travel one block, and turn east onto Harshaw Road.
 Harshaw lies about 8 miles southeast of Patagonia.

-Back in 1877, a rancher named David Harshaw was grazing cattle in this area when he discovered a tremendously rich silver vein.
+In 1877, a rancher named David Harshaw was grazing cattle in this area when he discovered a tremendously rich silver vein.
 In no time, the rancher-turned-miner called his “find” Hermosa, and people began to flock to the area.
 The town that sprang up around the mine was named for him.

 Today, there are just a few remnants left of this old community, including the James Finley home, a tin-roofed adobe residence that is still occupied, a crumbling home, and the cemetery.
 Just south of the site is the remains of the Harshaw/Trench Camp Church and mining remnants.

 Continuing on the same road, now called FR 49, another five miles or so is the old town site of Mowry.
 The site is .2 miles east on FR214; however, we could not find any remains other than a few low foundations.